 Saturday afternoon, March 6th, 2010, we hosted our traditional show at Cinema Borsi in Prato, this time titled Stanlio e Ollio e le donne… (Stan & Ollie and the women…).

-This year the films were all wife-related and restored as
+year the films were all wife-related and restored as usual.
+After the

 with a live score provided by organist Mr. Meucci at his keyboard, and two

-of On the Loose, with live dubbing provided by Sons Alessandro, Francesca,
+with live dubbing provided by Sons Alessandro, Francesca, Mary, and Simone.

-Mary, and Simone.
-It was the first time the film was shown to an Italian
+It was the first time the film was shown to an Italian audience and an

-audience and an Italian dubbing doesn’t exist!
-The Grand-Sheik told about
+Italian dubbing doesn’t exist!
+The Grand-Sheik told about the Boys’

-the Boys’ (mis)adventures with women, on and off the screen, and answered
+(mis)adventures with women, on and off the screen, and answered questions

-cheered and very much appreciated all three shorts, laughing loudly and
+The audience cheered and very much appreciated all three shorts, laughing

-continuously!
-After the screening we offered a little buffet for our
+loudly and continuously!
+After the screening we offered a little buffet for

 annual dinner meeting, to continue to talk and have fun together.

 September 11th, 2010, four friends from the Busy Bodies Tent of Duluth-Superior, Minnesota USA, Oasis #60, came to visit us during their visit to Florence.
 Our Tent was pleased to meet them in the center of Prato for dinner because our guests wished to visit our town.
-Sub-vice Vizier Daniel Krusz, his wife Adele, his brother Gary Krusz and wife Jean became acquainted with Grand Sheik Alessandro and wife Francesca, Sub-vice Vizier David, Lara, Francesca, Enrico, and Anna.
+Sub-vice Vizier Daniel Krusz, his wife Adele, his brother Gary Krusz and wife Jean became acquainted with Grand Sheik Alessandro, his wife Francesca and other Block-Heads and friends.
 We welcomed the American friends at the restaurant Osteria Cibbè (that means ‘pee wee’, Stan’s game that was very popular in the past).

 It was a rare occasion and the participants easily succeeded in showing the Italian Tent hospitality and received an equally warm feeling in return!
 We were so happy to hear a speech in Italian from Adele!
 Thanks for your sensibility!
 Chatting and chatting and the time flew!
 Besides exchanging news, opinions, suggestions and merchandise, our friends appreciated the company (like we did), the cooking and the historical center of our town.
 In fact, after the dinner, we walked there showing and talking about our town’s historical beauties until… we realized it was really late!
 Since then Alessandro and Francesca have become regular pen-pals (or to better say email-pals) with Daniel and Adele.
 Thanks to Stan & Babe we had wonderful and joyful hours along with people who share the same idea of fun, to remember Dan’s fine words when we parted.